-The project of the Lyon Railway Node (NFL) follows the mission entrusted to the Ministry of Transport in 2009 (report Marie-Line Meaux 2011).
-This project is to design and implement the most adapted solutions to the capacity issues of the Lyon Railway Node at different timelines: short, medium and long term.
-This project - or rather "program" - assembles and structures analysis on operations, targeted investments and a "major project" on the long term.
-In this context, it is necessary to "shake things up" because the program covers various rail activities and articulates different levels of use of the network.
+The project consists in designing and implementing the most adapted solutions to the capacity issues of the Lyon Railway Node at different timelines: short, medium and long term.
+This project assembles and structures analysis on operations, targeted investments and a "major project" on the long term.
 It must take into account for the different timelines, projects that have their own dynamics, on a local, regional or national level.
-However, each project will be individually submitted to the decision process on investments by SNCF Réseau.